-Paperwork-wise a Senate Appeal is very similar to what you will have done for your Faculty Appeal.
-One of the main differences at this stage however, is that there is in most cases a hearing, and you will be invited to the appeal hearing to speak to the committee and put forward your case in person.
+Paperwork-wise the Senate Appeal process is very similar to what you will have done for your Faculty Appeal.
+One of the main differences at this stage however, is that there is in a few cases a hearing you will be invited to the appeal hearing to speak to the committee and put forward your case in person.
 If that sounds a bit daunting, don’t worry.
-ASK has years and years of appeals experience and will be with you and supporting you every step of the way!
+The Advice Hub have years and years of appeals experience and will be with you and supporting you every step of the way!

 - Unsuccessful in a Faculty Appeal

 - Only partially successful in a Faculty Appeal